Code-Institute-Submissions/MaksimB96-PP5_E-Com.2/README.md

 During Development I ran in to a few bugs:

-1. Media Files not fully rendering even with proper aws deployment:
+  Media Files not fully rendering even with proper aws deployment:

   -This was fixed by implementing a media context proccessor.

-2. Sorting and some categories did not work
+  Sorting and some categories did not work

   -This was fixed by getting rid of the base js in the extended templates

+  Codeanywhere workspaces deletion.

+  -The cause of this was unknown, however thanks to Sean we migrated back to gitpod which was a more reliable IDE

+  Contact form server error.

+  -This was simply due to the db not being fully integrated

 3. Toast not

 ## Deployment

-Deployment of site was acheived through these steps:
-    -before deployment we soft deploy.
-    -This means set up all vars relating to urls and databases and configure the variables -After Project completion and soft launch disable, disable_collect static and make sure debug is false -Once all is in place commit changes to git hub, followed by deployment to Heroku -Once deployment of site is complete you are provided with your app url!
+Honey Haven followed a multi-step deployment.
+The website was deployed as follows:

+### GitHub

+The process for github was as follows:
+  -

 ## Future Features